longnca/longnca/README.md

 ### Hi there, I'm Long T. Nguyen 👋

-I am a certified APEGA Chemical Engineer-in-Training and ABSA 4th Class Power Engineer with a total of 10+ years working in various industries including oil and gas, manufacturing, and healthcare facilities.
+I am a certified APEGA Chemical Engineer-in-Training with a total of 10+ years working in various industries including oil and gas, manufacturing, and healthcare facilities.

 - 🔭 I’m currently working on transitioning my career path from Engineering to Data Analyst
 - ⚡ Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera: